odys-z/odys-z.github.io/sphinx/dev/topics/semantics/3plugin.rst

 				.loadNyquvect(conn);
 ..

-The extending type, SynmanticsMap, will have initConfigs() depending on the new parser providen by DBSyntableBuilder.
+The extending type, DBSyntableBuilder.SynmanticsMap, will have initConfigs() depending on the new parser overriden by DBSyntableBuilder.

 .. code-block:: java